tmug/defunct-sunainapai.in-jekyll/_posts/2015-12-13-kuala-lumpur-trip-2015.md

     KLCC</figcaption>
 </figure>

-We then headed to Pavilion Mall and then to Petaling street of China Town.
+We then headed to Pavilion Mall and then to Jalan Alor.
+There was live music at most of the open-air restaurants in Jalan Alor.
+We walked along the street to reach a vendor selling coconut ice cream.
+The ice cream is made of coconut milk.
+We had the ice cream with minimal toppings.
+The flavour reminded me of eating grated coconut with sugar in my childhood days.
+After spending some time here, we walked to Petaling street of China Town.
 With this our stay at Kuala Lumpur was coming to an end.
 Next morning, we left to Penang with a wish to visit Kuala Lumpur again sometime.

 <figure id="one-up">